dhavamani16/Automated-OCR-Project/README.md

 Commercial use is strictly prohibited without prior written permission.<br>
 Attribution must be given in all copies or substantial portions of the software.
 </p>
+---
+⭐ If you like this project, don’t forget to give it a star on GitHub!